Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - Player can now use the rocket launcher to rocket jump.
 - Added recoil the the rocket launcher.

+Raven
+- The flight spell is now cancelled from:
+  - being stunned
+  - being hacked
+  - Taking "Piercing", "Impaling", "Electric", "Fire", "Ice" damage
+- Removed the stunning requirement from the Bird `Squ-”watcher”` achievement.

 Slime
 - Slime armor no longer mitigates anvil damage.
 - Slime armor no mitigates piercing damage by **50%** (Arrows, Bullets, and Thorns).